szawaski/Zerra/README.md

     //failed
 });
 ```
+## Special Dispatching
-**Special Dispatching**: The framework has an acknowledgement system that will wait for the return of a signal when a command has completed execution.
+The framework has an acknowledgement system that will wait for the return of a signal when a command has completed execution.
 This is helpful when eventual consistency is not adequate and needing more immediate confirmation.
 This will also return errors with actual exception information if the command fails.
 This will not return domain data, that is an anti-pattern of CQRS.
 This works simularly for TypeScript and JavaScript
 ```csharp
 await Bus.DispatchAwaitAsync(command);
 ```